microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
-     * The ID that was introduced in the initial 'progressStart' event.
+     * The ID that was introduced in the initial `progressStart` event.
      */
     progressId: string;

     /**
-     * Optional, more detailed progress message.
-If omitted, the previous
+     * More detailed progress message.
+If omitted, the previous message (if any)
-     * message (if any) is used.
+     * is used.
      */
     message?: string;

     /**
-     * Optional progress percentage to display (value range: 0 to 100).
-If
+     * Progress percentage to display (value range: 0 to 100).
+If omitted no
-     * omitted no percentage will be shown.
+     * percentage is shown.
      */
     percentage?: number;
   };